MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 ## Step 5.
 Prepare clients for migration

 For most migrations, it is not practical to migrate all clients at once, so you will likely migrate clients in batches.
 This means that for a period of time, some clients will be using Azure Information Protection and some will still be using AD RMS.

-To support both pre-migrated and migrated users, use onboarding controls and deploy a pre-migration script.
+If you cannot migrate all users at the same time, deploy a pre-migration script to all Windows computers.

+You can use Group Policy or another software deployment mechanism to deploy this script.

 1. Create a new Active Directory security group, named **AIPMigrated**.
 Do not assign any

-## Step 5.
+## Step 6.
 Reconfigure clients to use Azure Information Protection

 For Windows computers that use Office 2016 click-to-run desktop apps: